Vandivier/afterecon/content/2017-05-01-identifying-key-papers-in-the-economics-of-education.md

 ---
-title: Identifying Key Papers in the Economics of Education
+title: "Identifying Key Papers in the Economics of Education"
 date: 2017-05-01 15:00:51
 author: John Vandivier
 ---